AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-offline.md

 >[!IMPORTANT]
 >
->A udience Manager handles the integration with social platforms through authentication tokens that expire after a certain amount of time.
+>Audience Manager handles the integration with social platforms through authentication tokens that expire after a certain amount of time.
 See Authentication Token Renewal for details on how to renew the expired tokens.

 ## Step 7 - Create a People-Based Destination {#create-destination}